 Thoughts on the Farmers Wife Quilt Book

-As far as the book itself goes it is gorgeous.
-It has lovely bright colours and it’s all set out very attractively inside.
+As far as the book itself goes, it is gorgeous.
+It has lovely bright colors and it’s all set out very attractively inside.

-There is also a section of course about piecing the blocks and assembling the quilt itself in various sizes (more on that below).
+There is also a section about piecing the blocks and assembling the quilt itself in various sizes (more on that below).

-My only quibble with the book is that the printable templates come on CD.
+My only quibble with the book is that the printable quilt construction diagrams come on a CD.
 I don’t know about you but I haven’t had a CD-Rom drive in years!

 What our little group did was make sure every member had bought the book first and then one member who did have a CD-Rom drive downloaded the templates and emailed them to those of us who don’t have one.

-If I hadn’t been part of that group and heard about that solution to get the templates I might have been put off buying the book because of the need to also buy a CD-Rom so I have to say I’m surprised the publisher hasn’t moved with the times and included a download with the purchase instead.
+If I hadn’t been part of that group and heard about that solution to get the templates, I might have been put off buying the book because of the need to also buy a CD-Rom.
+I have to say I’m surprised the publisher hasn’t moved with the times and included a download with the purchase instead.
 (UPDATE 2023: I have had subscribers tell m the most recent version doesn’t have the CD anymore so this issue appears to be solved!).

 My First 4 Quilt Blocks